hsac3213/trade-everything/README.md

 ### License Compliance

-✅ All dependencies are compatible with commercial distribution ✅ Apache-2.0 and MPL-2.0 license texts preserved
+✅ All dependencies are compatible with commercial distribution<br>
+✅ Apache-2.0 and MPL-2.0 license texts preserved<br>
 ✅ TradingView attribution displayed in application